dvdvideo1234/TrackAssemblyTool/readme.md

 #### How to use the tool control options when building a track ?
 1. Pressing `ATTACK1` ( Def: `Left Mouse Button` )
-  * `CURVE`: Spawns server task to handle segmented curve interpolation on condition:
+  * `CURVE` and `TURN`: Spawns server task to handle segmented curve interpolation on condition:
     1. The holder piece must be valid database entry.
     2. Two or more vertices must be present on the curve stack.
     3. The holder piece must have more than one active points.